Finding the Best Places to Retire Since 2006!

 At Least One Hospital Accredited by Joint Commission?
 No, but Good Samaritan Medical Center is just four miles away in Lafayette and is accredited.

-Public Library: Yes, and has won design awards.
+Public Library: Yes, and it has won design awards.

 Political Leanings: Liberal